-- 23. Radiators are installed by automobile original equipment manufacturers ("OEMs") in new vehicles as part of the automotive manufacturing process. - 24.
-For new vehicles, the OEMs mostly large automotive manufacturers such as Honda, Toyota, Volvo, General Motors and others purchase Radiators directly from the defendants.
-Radiators may also be purchased by component manufacturers who then supply such systems to OEMs.
+- 26. Anti-Vibration Rubber Parts are comprised primarily of rubber and metal, and are installed in automobiles to reduce engine and road vibration.
+Anti-Vibration Rubber Parts are installed in suspension systems and engine mounts, as well as other parts of an automobile. - 27.
+Anti-Vibration Rubber Parts are typically custom-designed to fit specific automobiles, and are developed over a year in advance of an automobile model entering the market.
+Anti-Vibration Rubber Parts are installed by automobile original equipment manufacturers ("OEMs") in new vehicles as part of the automotive manufacturing process.
+They are also installed by OEMs in vehicles to replace worn out, defective or damaged Anti-Vibration Rubber Parts. - 28.
+For new vehicles, the OEMs mostly large automotive manufacturers such as Honda, General Motors, Toyota and others purchase Anti-Vibration Rubber Parts directly from the defendants.
+Anti-Vibration Rubber Parts may also be purchased by component manufacturers who then supply such systems to OEMs.
 These component manufacturers are also called "Tier I Manufacturers" in the industry.
-A Tier I Manufacturer supplies Radiators directly to an OEM. - 25.
-When purchasing Radiators, OEMs issue Requests for Quotation ("RFQs") to automotive parts suppliers on a model-by-model basis for model-specific parts.
+A Tier I Manufacturer supplies Anti-Vibration Rubber Parts directly to an OEM. - 29.
+When purchasing Anti-Vibration Rubber Parts, OEMs issue Requests for Quotation ("RFQs") to automotive parts suppliers on a model-by-model basis for model-specific parts.
 In at least some circumstances, the RFQ is sought from pre-qualified suppliers of the product.
 Typically, the RFQ would be made when there has been a major design change on a model-by-model basis.
 Automotive parts suppliers submit quotations, or bids, to OEMs in response to RFQs.
 The OEMs usually award the business to the selected automotive parts supplier for a fixed number of years consistent with the estimated production life of the parts program.
-Typically, the production life of the parts program is between two and five years.
+Typically the production life of the parts program is between two and five years.
 Typically, the bidding process begins approximately three years before the start of production of a new model.
-Once production has begun, OEMs issue annual price reduction requests ("APRs") to automotive parts suppliers to account for efficiencies gained in the production process.
-OEMs procure parts for North American manufactured vehicles in Japan, the United States, Canada and elsewhere. - 26.
-During the Class Period, the defendants and their unnamed co-conspirators supplied Radiators to OEMs for installation in vehicles manufactured and sold in North America and elsewhere.
-The defendants and their unnamed co-conspirators manufactured Radiators: (a) in
+OEMs procure parts for North American manufactured vehicles in Japan, the United States, Canada and elsewhere.